 You must appoint a registered agent before filing formation documents for your LLC.

-A registered agent is a person or business that receives legal documents on your LLC’s behalf.
+A registered agent in SC must be a person or business that receives legal documents on your LLC's behalf.
 Your registered agent must have a physical street address in South Carolina.

 If your registered agent resigns or changes their address, you'll have to pay $10 for each change.
 Requests can be filed online or via mail.